 We encourage everyone to engage with this important document, the history it records, and to reflect on the responsibility we each have to advance the cause of reconciliation.

-Ongoing Calls to Action Sharing
+Sharing the 94 Calls to Action

 - Honouring the Truth, Reconciling for the Future